abhimartin/restful-blog/README.md

 ##Introduction

-This is a sample application written in Java and Spring Framework which demonstrates how to create a RESTful Web Service.
+This is a very basic sample application written in Java and Spring Framework which demonstrates how to create a RESTful Web Service.

 This sample RESTful web service contains simple Blog resources like Author, Post, and Categories.
 I will be posting a tutorial on how to create RESTful Web Services on my blog [No-nonsense](http://benjsicam.me).